 - Work on your people skills and treat others as they would want to be treated.

-Questioning and listening
+Questioning and listening when networking

 - Ask more questions, rather than just talking about yourself.

 - Talk about what you do only if invited.
 Don't force your information on others.

 - People only listen when they are ready to, so create that opportunity.
 If someone else is talking, let them finish their point.
 Make sure you hear them out totally, and do completely engage.
 After all, if you don't hear them out, why would they want to listen to you?

 - It is OK for a conversation to finish without you having contributed information about yourself.

 - Memorise at least ten good generic questions, remembering that quality questions help to stimulate the conversation.